EvanCooper9/weather_sms/README.md

 ...
 ```

-##New Features
-- Optimized API call frequency.
-Weather data is only downloaded once per distinct location, and is sent to the appropriate accounts during scheduled messaging.
-- Changed weather API provider from OpenWeatherMap to Forecast.io

 ##Next Steps
-- Allow clients to respond with SMS to retrieve weather information
 - Allow clients to sign-up and edit their profile by sending a text message
 - Build a web app interface
 - Build mobile interfaces